hmakelin/gisnav/docs/pages/developer_guide/launch/run_individual_nodes.rst

 Run individual node
 ____________________________________________________
-It is recommended that you :ref:`Launch GISNav using ROS launch files`.
+It is recommended that you :ref:`Launch from ROS launch file`.
 However, you can also launch individual nodes and optionally provide launch values for ROS parameters from the YAML files in the ``launch/params/`` folder:

 .. code-block:: bash